Who is the clinic for?

 - Controlling your weight

 Chest pain has many causes.
 It may be caused by inflammation in the lung lining, a rib problem, nerve compression or even anxiety.
 When it has been caused by a lack of oxygen reaching the heart muscle, it is called angina.
-Angina is often accompanied by breathlessness, sweating, chest tightness or a choking feeling, and is usually worse during exercise, such as walking up hill.
+Angina is often accompanied by breathlessness, sweating, chest tightness or a choking feeling, and is usually worse during exercise.
 The pain can move to the neck, throat, jaw or arms.

 What is my cholesterol level?